 Steady 5G Growth Expected Across Europe

 5G, while a small slice of the European market pie now, is on track to dominate across the continent.
-Like any other technology, consumers and enterprises are naturally gravitating toward faster, more reliable cellular networks.
+Consumers and enterprises naturally gravitate toward faster, more reliable cellular networks like any other technology.
 These 5G deployments will not only be beneficial for consumers and enterprises, but they will also be crucial to authorities/governments for enhancing public safety, improving university campuses, and implementing sustainable technology deployments.
 While Europe represents just 9% of all 5G subscriptions worldwide in 2022, expect that number to soar to 19%—nearly one out of every five subscriptions worldwide by 2027.